dentarg/auth0-blog/_posts/2017-07-06-real-world-angular-series-part-4.markdown

 If unauthenticated users attempt to access this page, they'll be prompted to log in.
 If they are admin upon logging in, they'll be granted access.
 If they don't have admin rights, they'll be redirected to the homepage by our admin route guard.
 If a user logs out from this page, they'll also be redirected to the homepage.
 Try it out!

-> **Security Note:** Even if a user was somehow able to circumvent the front end protection, the Node API would not return the events data without the correct admin role concealed in the opaque access token.
+> **Security Note:** Even if a user was somehow able to circumvent the front end protection, the Node API would not return the events data without the correct admin role concealed in the access token.

 That's all we'll do with the Admin page for now.
 Later on, we'll add links to _create_ and _update_ events.